-LPO 75th Birthday Fanfare (2007) for 2 antiphonal brass octets plus horns.
+LPO 75th Anniversary Fanfare (2007) for 2 antiphonal brass octets plus horns.

 The entire evening’s celebrations had been introduced by a buoyant brass fanfare written for the occasion by the LPO’s principal horn, Richard Bissill.
 A golden arc of brass was arrayed on stage, in two octet groups.
 And, as though in stereo, they played with their patternings of alarums and swooping melodies, all based on a jazz-waltz rhythm arising from the sound of the words “seventy-five”.

 An hour-long, multi-dimensional celebratory work for London, co-written with Eugene Skeef.

 Commissioned by the LSO to open its centenary season and premiered at the Barbican under Sir Colin Davis.

 Fast, slow, fast it went; perky pitched percussion spangled the orchestration; horn and trumpet counterpointed lugubriously in the central soft-focus rhapsody; and the finale fizzed with tricksy ideas and jazzy rhythms.

 Chamber and Solo

 recorded by Guildhall Horns.

 For 16 woodwind, commissioned by the Ulster Youth Orchestra.

 For 6 harps and horn commissioned by the Royal Academy of Music.